QueraTeam/django-pwned/README.md

 - 8 characters long, if it includes a number and a lowercase letter, or
 - 15 characters long with any combination of characters

-Based on Github's documentation about [creating a strong password].
+Based on GitHub's documentation about [creating a strong password].

 You may want to disable Django's `NumericPasswordValidator` and `MinimumLengthValidator` if you want to use